-Sales Representatives and Service Technicians: Must register in the appropriate area (Refer to UAMS Vendor Policy), sign and complete the Confidentiality Agreement prior to any exposure to UAMS confidential information.
+Sales Representatives and Service Technicians: Sales representatives and service technicians must register in the appropriate area and execute the Confidentiality Agreement prior to any exposure to UAMS Confidential Information.

-Media: All contacts from the media regarding any Confidential Information must be referred to the UAMS Office of Communications and Marketing.
+Media: All contacts from the media regarding any Confidential Information must be referred to the UAMS Office of Communications and Marketing at (501) 686-8998 or pager (501) 395-5989.

 Violation of Confidentiality Policy: Individuals shall not access, use, or disclose Confidential Information in violation of the law or contrary to UAMS policies.
-Each individual allowed by UAMS to have access to Confidential Information must maintain and protect against the unauthorized access, use or disclosure of Confidential Information.
-Any access use or disclosure of Confidential Information in any form - verbal, written, or electronic - which is inconsistent with or in violation of this Policy may result in disciplinary action, including but not limited to, immediate termination of employment, dismissal from an academic program, loss of privileges, or termination of relationship with UAMS.
+Each individual allowed by UAMS to have access to Confidential Information must maintain and protect against the unauthorized access, use, or disclosure of Confidential Information.
+Any access, use, or disclosure of Confidential Information.
+Any access, use, or disclosure of Confidential Information in any form - verbal, written, or electronic - which is inconsistent with or in violation of this Policy may result in disciplinary action, including but not limited to, immediate termination of employment, dismissal from an academic program, loss of privileges, or termination of relationship with UAMS.
+Any workforce member whose relationship with UAMS is not terminated as a result of violating this Policy must, in order to continue working at or attending UAMS, complete the HIPAA training module through the UAMS HIPAA Office.

-All UAMS employees and others subject to this Policy must report any known or suspected incidents to access, use or disclose Confidential Information in violation of this Policy or in violation of the law.
+All UAMS employees and others subject to this Policy must report any known or suspected incidents to access, use or disclose Confidential Information in violation of this Policy or in violation of the law to the HIPAA Office at (501) 603-1379.